We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 This is as much about trying to put an end to snoring as it is trying to save a relationship in which snoring plays a hugely disruptive role.

-So I reached out to sleep guru Michael Breus, Ph.D. and therapist, life coach, and author of I Married A Junkie, Cali Estes, Ph.D., for some advice... because, frankly, I needed it.
-And it was even more worth it because they validated the hell out of my concerns.
+I reached out to sleep guru Michael Breus, PhD, as well as Cali Estes, PhD, therapist, life coach, and author of I Married A Junkie, for some advice.
+They validated the hell out of my concerns.

 Breus agrees.
 “If you look at the data on sleep deprivation and relationships, we know that the more sleep deprived you are, you will view things more negatively, have greater emotional responsiveness (not in a good way), have less interest in sex, the list goes on,” he says.

 Here’s what we’ve tried in a bid to put snoring… well, to bed, really.

 (This one goes out to my fellow light sleepers.)